Decoupling Data Layouts from Bounding Volume Hierarchies: Physical Layout Language

-To achieve the goal of combining clarity of ADTs with specialized layout performance, \sys{} provides a separate declarative layout language (abstract syntax provided in ~\Cref{figure:layout-syntax}). \Cref{figure:pbrt-layout} presents the PBRTv4 layout written in \sys{}.
+To achieve the goal of combining clarity of ADTs with specialized layout performance, \sys{} provides a separate declarative layout language. \Cref{figure:pbrt-layout} presents the PBRTv4 layout written in \sys{}.
 Line~\ref{line:pbrt-signature} specifies that an ADT term can be referenced by \code{I} of type \code{u32}.
 Because multiple arrays may be indexed by the same reference, e.g., separate arrays for different variants that share a common index space, the reference type is declared in the layout signature rather than within individual \code{group} declarations.
 This enables \code{I} to serve as a reference across one or more groups.
 Line~\ref{line:pbrt-globals} declares global fields: the number of primitives, the number of nodes, and an array of triangles.
 Lines~\ref{line:pbrt-node-begin}--\ref{line:pbrt-node-end} declare an array of nodes.
 The \code{group} declaration establishes the size of the array named \code{nodes} and the alignment of each element, as well as how the array is indexed (via \code{I}).
-Lines~\ref{line:pbrt-field1} and \ref{line:pbrt-field2} specify fields (and their types) that each node stores: the bounding box and \code{nprims}.
-Lines~\ref{line:pbrt-split-begin}--\ref{line:pbrt-split-end} express a safe tagged union where the branches specify how data should be interpreted based on different values of \code{nprims}.
+Lines~\ref{line:pbrt-field1} and \ref{line:pbrt-field2} specify fields that each node stores: the bounding box and number of primitives respectively.
+Lines~\ref{line:pbrt-split-begin}--\ref{line:pbrt-split-end} define a safe tagged union discriminated by the number of primitives.
+This is justified by the BVH invariant that only leaves contain primitives.